 - Clinical trials

-Not only do we offer an extensive range of glioblastoma treatments; we also host a robust portfolio of clinical trials for this type of brain cancer to help evaluate the newest and most promising options.
-These opportunities can be especially beneficial for patients whose cancers did not respond well to traditional treatments or have come back after a period of remission.
+Not only do we offer an extensive range of glioblastoma treatments; we also have a robust portfolio of clinical trials for this type of brain cancer to help evaluate the newest and most promising options.
+These opportunities can be especially beneficial for patients whose glioblastoma did not respond well to traditional treatments or have come back after a period of remission.
 At Moffitt, we place a heavy emphasis on translational research; our team works tirelessly to turn scientific discoveries into effective new glioblastoma therapies.